Build your esports community today!

 This isn't just about developing better gamers--it's about cultivating the potential of all students to help them learn, grow, and thrive!

-All high schools and community-based organizations located in North America, including the United States, including its territories, Mexico and Canada are eligible to sign-up to become a “Club” within the North America Scholastic Esports Federation (NASEF).
+All middle and high schools and community-based organizations located in North America and around the globe are eligible to sign-up to become a “Club” within the North America Scholastic Esports Federation (NASEF).

-How Do We Define High School or Community-Based Organization?
+How Do We Define School or Community-Based Organization?

 - is representative of a community or significant segments of a community; and